Primary Navigation Mobile

 Ineos Grenadier interior is clearly inspired by a passenger airliner’s cockpit.

-Those who find touchscreen-driven car interiors will enjoy the Grenadier’s approach, even featuring a rotary controller for the widescreen infotainment system.
-A gear selector borrowed from BMW does look rather out of place here, though, especially next to the chunky knob that chooses between the high and low-range gear ratios.
+Those who dislike touchscreen-driven car interiors will enjoy the Grenadier’s approach; it even features a rotary controller for the widescreen infotainment system.
+The gear selector borrowed from BMW does look rather out of place here, especially next to the chunky knob that chooses between the high and low-range gear ratios, but this comes as part of the package with the engine – just like it does in the Morgan Plus Six.

 Ergonomically, we have some complaints.
 Right-hand-drive Grenadiers have a very tight pedal box due to the way the exhaust is routed.
 While your right foot gets plenty of space to operate the accelerator and brake, your left foot sits on an uncomfortably high platform that, in our case, led to a rather achy leg after a long drive.